PerfectlySoft/Perfect-CRUD/README.md

 The actual storage in the database for each of these types will depend on the client library in use.
 For example, Postgres will have an actual "date" and "uuid" column types while in SQLite these will be stored as strings.

-A type used with SwORM can also have one or more arrays of child, or joined types.
+A type used with CRUD can also have one or more arrays of child, or joined types.
 These arrays can be populated by using a `join` operation in a query.
 Note that a table column will not be created for joined type properties.

-The following example types illustrate valid SwORM `Codables` using `CodingKeys`, `TableNameProvider` and joined types.
+The following example types illustrate valid CRUD `Codables` using `CodingKeys`, `TableNameProvider` and joined types.

 ```swift
 struct TestTable1: Codable, TableNameProvider {